shaneMenzies/PRO-GENE-GEN/bio_eval/README.md

 Preprocessing here ony refers to reshaping, no other changes have been performed.
 Reshaping was necessary because `hcocena` requires as input count data in the shape *genes x samples* and a separate annotation table stating the label per sample.

-The data can be downloaded here:
+The data can be downloaded [here](https://dl.cispa.de/s/CQcrc2foc6rx4QL/download?path=%2F&files=bio-eval-data.zip).

-Please move the data to `/bio_eval/data/`.
+Please move the contents of the zipped file to `/bio_eval/data/`.

 2. **Run `hcocena` analysis.**